-Regulated Price Plan (RPP) Customer Choice
+Regulated Price Plan (RPP) Customer Choice FAQ

 What is Customer Choice?

 What are TOU prices?

 With TOU prices, the price depends on when you use electricity.

 Mid-peak, when demand for electricity is moderate.
 These periods are during the daytime, but not the busiest times of day.